-Sustainability & Resilience ("S&R") and Environmental, Social & Governance ("ESG") considerations continue to be areas of focus in the (re)insurance community and the broader economy.
+Sustainability & Resilience ("S&R") and risks associated with climate change continue to be areas of focus in the (re)insurance community and the broader economy.
 These considerations include climate-related financial risks, which can be further classified as physical, transition and liability risks as follows:

-- Physical risks arise from the increasing frequency and severity of various natural weather perils including hurricane, wildfire, and flood. - Transition risks arise from the anticipated decarbonization of society, including uncertainty around the imposition of new policy and regulatory regimes (potentially including the introduction of taxes on carbon), new technologies and shifting behaviour and preferences among producers and consumers.
-This transition may lead to so-called stranded assets in carbon-intensive sectors and industries such as the fossil fuel industry and associated infrastructure, producers and servicers of vehicles using internal combustion engines, as well as other sectors such as shipping and real estate. - Liability risks arise from the potential for increased litigation regarding climate change including greenwashing.
-Other liability risks arise from exposures to companies that may be held accountable for their contribution to climate change.
-Professional Liability is one line in particular that could see the impact of increased costs relating to S&R related litigation.
+- Physical risk, including increasing frequency or severity of severe weather perils which may be considered acute (such as hurricanes, flooding and wildfire) or chronic (such as increasing temperatures or sea level rise). - Transition risk, including potential costs to society arising from the transition to a low-carbon economy through changes in public or regulatory policy, changes in the affordability of existing technologies such as wind and solar energy generation, or the innovation of new technologies that allow for the removal of greenhouse gases from the atmosphere.
+This transition may lead to so-called stranded assets in carbon-intensive sectors and industries such as the fossil fuel industry and associated infrastructure, producers and servicers of vehicles using internal combustion engines as well as other sectors such as shipping and real estate. - Liability risk, also referred to as climate litigation risk, defined by the International Association of Insurance Supervisors as "the risk of climate-related claims under liability policies, as well as direct actions against insurers, for failing to manage climate risks."
+Professional liability is one line in particular that could see the impact of increased costs relating to S&R related litigation.